Houssem Aouar: France

 In 2014, Aouar was called up to the France under-17 national team, but only played one game.
 In 2019, he was a starter throughout the UEFA European Under-21 Championship for the France under-21 national team, eventually being eliminated by Spain in the semi-finals.

 In November 2019, Aouar was called up to the France national team, but was unable to join the team due to suffering an injury.
 He was not replaced in the squad.
 On 26 August 2020, Aouar received his first call-up for France to prepare for 2020–21 UEFA Nations League matches against Sweden and Croatia in early September.
 However, on 27 August, he tested positive for COVID-19 during a regular test carried out by Lyon, amid its pandemic in France; he was put into isolation for a fortnight and had to skip training for at least 10 to 15 days.
 Therefore, France decided to replace him with Nabil Fekir.
 Aouar eventually made his France debut on 7 October 2020 in a 7–1 friendly win over Ukraine.

 Algeria

-In March 2023, Aouar switched his international allegiance from his birth country of France to the country of his parents, Algeria.
+In March 2023, Aouar switched his international allegiance from his birth to the football federation of the country of his parents, Algeria.
 In an interview with the Algerian Football Federation, he said, "the president held out his hand to me and it seemed like it was just meant to be.
 I had a second chance and I jumped on it."
-He also added that "regretted" having played for France, saying that he felt he "hadn't made the best choice".
+He also added that he "regretted" having played for France, saying that he felt he "hadn't made the best choice".
+On 18 June 2023, he made his debut for Algeria against Uganda in the African Cup of Nations qualification match.

+In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.